mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 She was a stone wall of secrets, and I was unsatisfied until I could break through.
 But it was unfair of me to keep pushing on it when I knew she was bound to her duties.
 I wasn't letting her go without a promise.

 I placed a hand on her bare shoulder, and pleaded, "Look me in the eye.
 Look at me and tell me you are not keeping secrets from your village.
-From your bounds."
+From your bundmaman."

 She looked at me through the mirror for a moment, searching for motives in an innocent face.

 "I don't have time for this," she said coldly.

-I let out a frustrated sigh and made my way to the doorway of her room.
+I let out a frustrated sigh and fled to the doorway.

 Before I could leave, she said, "Liffa..."